nikhil-aniill/Dyn_Malwre_Detection/README.md

    pip install -r requirements.txt docker build -t fastai-v3 . && docker run --rm -it -p 5000:5000 fastai-v3(according to name in docker-compose.yml)
 ```
+   You can check if the Docker is running by typing localhost:5000 into the URL bar.
 2. ### Installing the [ChatMD](https://github.com/nikhil-aniill/chat_server)
 ```
    git clone https://github.com/nikhil-aniill/chat_server.git